-Save an image of the diagram to a file on disk, in a range of graphic file formats.
+Save an image of the diagram to a file, in a range of graphic file formats.

-Copy an image of the diagrams from the model.
+Copy an image of the diagram to the MS Windows clipboard.

+Delete one or more diagrams from the model.

 • In the Corporate, Unified and Ultimate editions of Enterprise Architect, if security is enabled you must have 'Update Element' permission to update or delete items on a diagram, and 'Manage Diagram' permission to create, copy or delete diagrams